JordanCWard/Elist/README.md

 #### Notes for myself
-- Which products are increasing sales over time versus decreasing
-- section of executive summary of high level trends, things I would reference in the future, big trends, combine loyalty and marketing into one high level insight
+- section of executive summary of high level trends, things I would reference in the future, big trends, combine loyalty and marketing into one high level insight: the prioritized recommendations below is a good start but it'll be easier if I go through and pick them out myself
-- Make a decision about loyalty program, maybe it shouldn't continue? more analysis is needed. more definitive decision for loyalty recommendations, my final answer for loyalty program is that it's undecided, more discussion is needed (cost of loyalty program, focus on specific marketing channels - only include this in executive summary)
 - add erd to overview links
+- check all the <br> to make consistent
 - 7 to 10 viz (ideally one per topic), currently 12
 - include change log (issue log)
 <br>

+### **Prioritized Recommendations**

+1.  **Maximize Seasonal Promotions**: Expand marketing efforts in **November and December** to capitalize on peak sales periods and introduce **“New Year” incentives** in January to retain post-holiday shoppers.

+2.  **Optimize Key Markets**:

+    -   Focus on the **top 12 countries** driving 80% of sales with tailored strategies.
+    -   Leverage Japan’s high AOV by promoting premium products and targeting growth opportunities.
+3.  **Improve Refund and Data Accuracy**:

+    -   Address high refund rates for **laptops** and in key markets like the **UK, Canada, and India**.
+    -   Investigate the correlation between AOV and refunds to reduce returns for high-value items.
+    -   Enhance **data quality controls** for shipping and purchase date discrepancies.
+4.  **Enhance Loyalty and Cross-Channel Strategies**:

+    -   Reinvigorate the **loyalty program** by analyzing costs, improving incentives, and addressing declining engagement.
+    -   Use cross-promotion between mobile app and website channels to encourage higher-value purchases and improve performance.
+5.  **Expand Product Catalog and Pricing Strategies**: Introduce new products in top-performing categories and optimize pricing or bundling strategies for high-demand items like the **Samsung Charging Cable Pack**.

 # <p align="center"> Elist Sales and Market Review </p>